 Virginia is home to some of the highest populations of military families in the USA.
 Just like civilian families, spouses may choose to part ways and pursue a divorce.
 Whether this decision is contested or uncontested, there are additional complexities in place when handling a military divorce.
 A couple’s division of assets will now have to detail information like the distribution of funds from military retirement accounts, and access to the service person’s military benefits.
+That’s why you need a Fairfax military divorce lawyer on your side to help you move forward with a Fairfax military divorce.

-This is why it is so important to find a Fairfax Military Divorce Lawyer that will make sure your rights and best interests are protected.
 The Law Office of Afsana Chowdhury, PLC is here to help you and your family resolve these issues fairly.
 If you are going through a military divorce or have any questions, reach out to us today for a consultation.

 Flat Fee Military Divorce Services In Fairfax, Virginia